- What is Socially Responsible Investing?

 A sin stock refers to a publicly-traded company that is either involved in or associated with an activity that is considered to be unethical or immoral.

 Sin stocks are generally found in sectors that deal directly with activities that are frowned upon because they are perceived as making money from exploiting human weaknesses and frailties.

 Sin stock sectors are things like tobacco, gambling, sex industries, weapons, and alcohol.
 Don’t threaten me with a good time!
 That’s not my list.
 Three out of the five are among my favorite things.
 New Orleans wouldn’t exist without all five.
 I don’t believe in sin anyway, so maybe my opinion is skewed.

 Clearly, what can be considered a sin stock is open to some individual interpretation.
-I would add big ag and big pharma to my sin list.
+Some consider big ag and big pharma belong on that list.

 Which side of the road your political beliefs fall on can influence your list.
 A military contractor like Haliburton is on my no-go list, but you might consider that to be a patriotic investment.